hard-broiled/docker-sdbx/devops/CI/Docker/README.md

-<h2 align="center"> CI for Application Build & Unit Testing <a id="app b&ut"></a></h2>
+<h2 align="center">Application Build & Unit Testing Considerations<a id="app b&ut"></a></h2>

-        Under construction TODO
+### Overview

-The high level goals of this area of the CI workflow are to ensure that the codebase is able to successfully build, pass all included unit tests, and pass any included static/dynamic code scanning utilities leveraged by the project.
-The scanning elements of this process are external to the docker container and development/test environment, and will be considered in a separate conversation accordingly.
+The high level goals of this area of CI support are to ensure that the codebase is able to successfully build, pass all included unit tests, and pass any static/dynamic code scanning utilities leveraged by the project.

+*Note* The scanning elements of this process are external to the application docker container and any development/test environment.

 Let's consider a simplified (not comprehensive) example of a docker container that leverages multi-stage builds to target the following stages:
 - Development Build